CakeFlyCookie/ImageStitcher/README.md

 pip install pillow
 ```

-**USAGE: Drag, drop and run .py into the folder where the images to be glued are located**
+**USAGE: Drag and drop into the folder where the images to be glued are located and run .py**

 V1 - Simply glues JPG and PNG in 1 row
 ![V1](https://raw.githubusercontent.com/CakeFlyCookie/ImageStitcher/main/Examples/v1.png)